-The UK is going through a long heatwave, perhaps its most severe in history as temperatures continue to rise.
-Even for the most sun-loving people out there, the heat is becoming a bit too much – especially for those who work or live in buildings without air-conditioning.
+The UK sometimes surprises us with a lengthy heatwave or two.
+Even for the most sun-loving people out there, the heat can be a bit too much – especially for those who work or live in buildings without air-conditioning.

 The hot weather can be particularly dangerous for older people, with many suffering from dehydration or heat stroke.
-Fortunately, there are ways of keeping cool and safe during our heatwave, including this five top tips:
+Fortunately, there are ways of keeping cool and safe during a heatwave, including these five top tips:

 1. Stay Indoors During Peak Times